-The passages for commentary are rich in nuance and offer candidates a variety of angles for analysis and interpretation.
+The passages offer candidates a variety of possibilities for analysis and interpretation.
 The test of any interpretation is that it has to be tied carefully to the words, images and relevant details of the text.
 Personal response, in the same way, must be tied to the passage.